SALT LAKE CITY -- Even with Anthony Davis on the bench, New Orleans refused to give up.

 Jae Crowder and Kyle Korver scored 20 points apiece off the bench to lead the Jazz.
 Rudy Gobert added 19 points and 19 rebounds, and Donovan Mitchell had 19 points and nine assists.

-New Orleans rallied again during the third quarter.
-The Pelicans scored baskets on seven straight possessions, culminating in a dunk from Randle, to cut Utah's lead to 78-77.
+Utah built a 58-41 advantage in the second quarter before the Pelicans rallied in the third.
+They scored baskets on seven straight possessions, culminating in a dunk from Randle, to cut the deficit to 78-77.
 Davis missed a potential go-ahead layup, and Crowder and Korver hit 3s a minute apart to keep the Jazz in front.

 Pelicans: Frank Jackson had four points and two rebounds in his first NBA game in his home state.
-Jackson played high school basketball in Utah before attending Duke. .
-Holiday and Randle combined to score at least 50 points for the fourth consecutive game. .
-New Orleans scored 21 points off 18 Utah turnovers.
+Jackson played high school basketball in Utah before attending Duke. ...
+Holiday and Randle combined to score at least 50 points for the fourth consecutive game. ...
+The Pelicans outscored the Jazz 62-48 in the paint and had a 16-8 edge in second-chance points.

-Jazz: Mitchell was selected Western Conference player of the week for the second time in his career after averaging 34 points on 46.6 percent shooting while leading Utah to three wins last week. .
-Rubio and Mitchell combined for 14 assists in the first half, but only three in the second half. .
-Utah outscored New Orleans 47-23 in bench points. .
+Jazz: Mitchell was selected Western Conference player of the week for the second time in his career after averaging 34 points on 46.6 percent shooting while leading Utah to three wins last week. ...
+Ricky Rubio and Mitchell combined for 14 assists in the first half, but only three in the second half. ...
+Utah outscored New Orleans 47-23 in bench points. ...
 Joe Ingles matched his career high with 11 assists.

 The Pelicans host the Jazz on Wednesday.